Akash-Path/Hotel_Booking_app/README.md

 # Hotel_Booking_app
-This a complete MERN app with admin panel
+This is a complete MERN app with admin panel